 Plants In Autumn: How Seeds TravelGrades 3-5

-This 90-minute program focuses on the fall phenomenon of seed dispersal, an important stage in the reproductive life cycle of flowering plants.
+This two-hour program focuses on the fall phenomenon of seed dispersal, an important stage in the reproductive life cycle of flowering plants.
 It challenges students to incorporate what they already know about seeds to ponder the strategies that plants use to disperse them.
 Children observe the structure (form) of the seed package to look for evidence of its dispersal strategy (function).

 Organized in small groups, students begin discussing what they know about seeds: What is the function of a seed?
 What do seeds need for germination?
 Why do seeds travel, and how?
 Through careful examination of selected seeds, students learn a variety of ways that seed packages disperse: wind, animal consumption (eat and excrete), animal transport (hitch-hike), mechanical means, and water.

 Groups spend the majority of the field study in the landscape, searching for and classifying seeds.
 They examine closely and describe properties of seed packages, explore the contents of packages to locate the actual seeds, determine how seeds might travel, and, if possible, test their ideas.
 Students are encouraged to use creative language to name seed packages they find in the landscape according to their properties.